mmr1909/score/docs/features/communication/ipc/architecture.rst

 In order to cope with the latter, we split up the shared memory into three segments.

 - First, a segment where only the to-be-exchanged data is provided.
-  This segment shall be read-only to consumers and writeable by the producer [8].
+  This segment shall be read-only to consumers and writeable by the producer.
   This will ensure that nobody besides the producer process can manipulate the provided data.
-- The second and third segment shall contain necessary control information for the data segment[9].
+- The second and third segment shall contain necessary control information for the data segment.
   Necessary control information can include atomics that are used to synchronize the access to the data segments.
   Since this kind of access requires write access, we split the shared memory segments for control data by ASIL Level.
   This way it can be ensured that no low-level ASIL process interferes with higher level ones.